 Best Things To Do in San Antonio

 When the River Walk seems too busy, seek refuge from the heat and the swarms of tourists in Brackenridge Park.
-Its 343 acres offer much in the way of relaxation: rustic stone bridges and shaded walkways are perfect for strolling, and the Japanese Tea Gardens and San Antonio Botanical Gardens beckon to botanists.
-Dress casual so you can take advantage of Brackenridge's jogging trails, golf course and athletic fields, or let your kids take a spin on the carousel and the miniature train.
+Its 343 acres offer much in the way of relaxation: rustic stone bridges and shaded walkways are perfect for strolling, and the Japanese Tea Garden and San Antonio Botanical Garden beckon to botanists.
+Dress casual so you can take advantage of Brackenridge's jogging trails, golf course and athletic fields.
 The park also hosts outdoor concerts in the natural Sunken Garden Theater.
 In and around the park, you'll also find popular attractions like the San Antonio Zoo and the Witte Museum.

 If there's one thing San Antonio is known for, it's the Alamo.
-Once a Franciscan mission, it was here that 189 Texans fought and lost their lives in 1836 during a 13-day siege by Mexican ruler, President General Antonio López de Santa Anna.
+Once a Franciscan mission, it was here that 189 Texans fought and lost their lives in 1836 during a 13-day siege by Mexican ruler, President Antonio López de Santa Anna.
 The fight sparked Texas' struggle for independence and today, the Alamo stands as a tribute to these men, displaying artifacts belonging to some of the Alamo's most famous defenders, including Davy Crockett and James Bowie.
 Once you've finished visiting the Alamo (either on your own or by guided tour), head around back where a small museum and research library offer further insight into the siege.
-Or take a twirl around the gift shop where you can find a variety of souvenirs to help you "Remember the Alamo."
-Recent visitors say the site can get rather busy, so try to visit early in the morning or later in the evening.
-Most visitors agree that even when it's packed with tourists, the Alamo is a must-see in San Antonio. "[T]he feeling of bravery and history that took place here makes it all worthwhile," said one TripAdvisor user.
+Alternatively, take a pass through the gift shop, where you can find a variety of souvenirs to help you "Remember the Alamo."

 Many agree that the best way to see San Antonio is by taking a stroll along the River Walk, or Paseo del Rio.
 San Antonio's most-visited tourist attraction meanders along the banks of the San Antonio River through the center of the city, connecting major attractions like Brackenridge Park and the San Antonio Museum of Art.
 Flanking the River Walk are dozens of restaurants, boutique hotels and sidewalk cafes shaded by colorful umbrellas, and street performers often fill the air with mariachi music.
 If you're in San Antonio in January, don't miss the River Walk Mud Festival and Parade, during which the river is drained and the muddy riverbed becomes the prime venue for celebration.